starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

             let a = 8
         end

-        # A cannot be accessed, because it has conflicting values: 23 vs 8.
+        # "a" cannot be accessed, because it has
+        # conflicting values: 23 vs 8.

         return ()
     end